 Is Fusion Surgery Painful?

-Please keep in mind that pain is a very subjective experience and one’s reaction to surgery is affected by a variety of factors as mentioned above.
-After ACDF surgery, the most common concerns we hear from patients are a sore throat (similar to after a tonsillectomy) and a discomfort around their scapula (or shoulder blade).
+It is important to keep in mind that pain is a very subjective experience and one’s reaction to surgery is affected by a variety of factors.
+After ACDF surgery, the most common concerns we hear from patients are a sore throat (similar to after getting a tonsillectomy) and discomfort around their scapula (or shoulder blade).
 Both of these tend to resolve prior to the first post-operative appointment at 2-3 weeks after surgery.

 It is not uncommon for patients to experience “reminder” pain after surgery.
 This is when a patient begins to experience the same symptoms as they had before surgery.
 While this is common in recovery from spine surgery we understand that this can be very concerning to our patients.
 We encourage you to call the office with any concerns you may have after surgery.